aideveloper250-lgtm/Livekit-voice-agent/README.md

 # LiveKit Outbound Caller Voice Agent

-A production-ready voice agent using LiveKit and Python for making outbound SIP calls with advanced features:
+A production-ready voice agent using LiveKit and Python for making outbound SIP calls with advanced features for real estate business:

 ## 🚀 Features